lukacspapp/GA-SEI-Project-2-Brewdog/README.md

 The view of a single beer page is in the BeerInfo component and returns the image, name, description, ABV percentage, brewery tips, food pairing recommendations, and the ingredients of the selected beer.

-There is a randomly generated beer option is available from the home page as well which is handled in this component.
+There is a randomly generated beer option available from the home page as well, which is handled in this component.
 It is a great feature of this API that you can make a request to <code>https://api.punkapi.com/v2/beers/random</code> and it will give us all the data from a randomly generated beer.
 We added some error handling as some of the beers do not have an image.
-We have set the image_url to a state and if that array return null an error image appears next to the beer information.
+We have set the image_url to a state and if that array returns null an error image appears next to the beer information.

   <img src='https://media0.giphy.com/media/OZeWzZalgU5XNyHAqh/giphy.gif?cid=ecf05e479dcrrg6cpofgx2ylaxnii83syhpkiz1qscsso0t3&rid=giphy.gif&ct=g'>